 Instead of the Trisagion: As many as have been baptized into Christ have put on Christ.
 Alleluia.
 (Thrice)

-Glory ..., Now & ever ..., Amen.
+Glory ..., Both now ..., Amen.
 Have put on Christ.
 Alleluia.

 As many as have been baptized into Christ have put on Christ.
 Alleluia.